 - Only Allianz insurance plans

 Cigna is one of the largest U.S. health insurance providers, and it offers a vast array of insurance plans and products, including international health insurance.
-Cigna’s international health insurance plans provide:
+Cigna’s international health insurance plans provide the following:

 - 24/7 access to multilingual service centers